+Middleton fits the mold of the new-age shortstop, standing 6-foot-1 with plenty of room to add strength and become a presence in the lineup.
 Cory's a very athletic player who uses his quickness and natural abilities to his advantage in the field.
-Above average range, good hands, and quick feet give Middleton the tools to be a plus defender at the hot corner.
-His arm is merely average, but he has enough carry on the ball to succeed at third.
+Above average range, good hands, and quick feet could keep Middleton at short, but an average arm may cause him to move to third, where he did play regularly in the GCL.
+A move to third would be feasible because of his quick release and great defensive instincts, despite only moderate arm strength.
 Offensively, his mechanics need refinement and consistency, but those can be helped with professional instruction.
 Cory often gets too spread out at the plate and has trouble repeating his swing from one pitch to the next.
-He has started to make progress on shortening his stroke, but there is still significant work.
 Gap power is already evident, and he could generate even more homerun power as he fills out his wiry frame.
 Middleton needs to refine his strike zone judgment to become a successful hitter, but that should come with maturity and further experience.
-He has demonstrated terrific plate judgment in spurts, but must master this trait to maintain success.
-An intelligent player who is always giving maximum effort, Cory will create opportunities for to succeed.
+Until he gains consistency at the plate, and settles at a position in the field, Middleton will get by on his grit and heady play.
+An intelligent player who is always giving maximum effort, Cory will create opportunities for himself to succeed.

 Cory has had no major injuries at this point in his career.